New Army: Hundred Days' Reform

-A proposal for universal military training was proposed and approved by the Emperor in the largest departure from the traditional organisation of the military with all men in a given region being given military training and then act as a national reserve force for the military.
-The province was enacted with the most fervour in Southeastern China particularly Guangxi and Guangdong where the strength of the reformers was the most apparent.
-However, the Throne still did not take the lead even in this reform program instead delegating the program to the Viceroys and Governors who had in the previous decades failed to deliver thus it was likely for this program to end in failure too.
+A proposal for universal military training was proposed and approved by the Emperor in the largest departure from the traditional organisation of the military, with all men in a given region being given military training and then act as a national reserve force for the military.
+The proposal was enacted with the most fervour in Southeastern China, particularly Guangxi and Guangdong, where the strength of the reformers was the most apparent.
+However, the Throne still did not take the lead even in this reform program, instead delegating the program to the Viceroys and Governors who had in the previous decades failed to deliver, thus it was likely for this program to end in failure too.
+The Emperor also decreed the adoption of modern drill, and they were to possess true discipline and modern weapons, with traditional weapons to be discarded.
+The Emperor took the Empress Dowager Cixi to inspect new army units, but this did not prevent the Coup against the Emperor.